kutaykivik/Kalman-Filter-Object-Tracking/README.md

 A measurement simulator was developed as a separate task to test the Kalman Filter.
 The simulator accepts initial position, velocity, and variance of Gaussian noise as input.
 It generates ground truth data, adds zero-mean Gaussian noise to simulate measurements, and drops some measurements with a defined probability.

 ## Implementation Details
 The project consists of two main tasks: the Kalman Filter task and the Measurement Simulator task.
-These tasks communicate using an appropriate synchronization mechanism provided by FreeRTOS.
+These tasks communicate using an appropriate synchronization mechanism by FreeRTOS.

 ### Task Communication
 Measurements from the simulator task are passed to the Kalman Filter task, allowing real-time processing and estimation.